Why do Machine Learning Notebooks Crash? An Empirical Study on Public Python Jupyter Notebooks: Introduction

-We conduct an empirical study to analyze 92,542 crashes in 64,031 ML notebooks by identifying their exception types, root causes, their association with ML libraries, and the ML pipeline stages where crashes typically occur.
-Further, we highlight root causes related to the improper use of notebook semantics (\eg~out-of-order execution) which has not been covered in previous research.
-Our goal is to enhance the use of Jupyter notebooks for ML development, guide the creation of better debugging tools, and improve the overall quality of ML notebooks.
+We conduct an empirical study to analyze 92,542 crashes in 64,031 publicly available Jupyter notebooks for ML in Python (referred to as \emph{ML notebooks} throughout the paper).
+We identify prevalent crash types and root causes, and investigate which ML libraries and pipeline stages most frequently contribute to crashes.
+Furthermore, we highlight root causes related to the improper use of notebook semantics (\eg~out-of-order execution) which has not been covered in prior research.
+Our long-term goal is to enhance the use of Jupyter notebooks for ML development, guide the creation of better debugging tools, and improve the overall quality of ML notebooks.
 To our best knowledge, this is the first study focused on analyzing crashes in ML notebooks.

-In particular, we examine crashes in notebooks collected from GitHub and Kaggle, addressing three main research questions.
-Additionally, we investigate how the characteristics of crashes in ML notebooks differ between these two platforms, providing a crosscutting aspect of our analysis.
+This study incorporates ML notebooks, used in Jupyter-based environments like Kaggle and JupyterLab, which share the same execution model and \texttt{.ipynb} format.
+We examine crashes in notebooks collected from representative repositories such as GitHub and Kaggle, which serve distinct user groups with different coding practices.
+Many data scientists and ML practitioners, particularly in exploratory and collaborative workflows, may lack strong software engineering skills and often commit notebooks with unresolved bugs~\cite{desantanaBugAnalysisJupyter2024}.
+By focusing on those notebooks containing crash information, we gain insights into real-world debugging challenges and persistent errors in ML development, which are addressed along three main research questions.
+We also analyze how crash characteristics vary between GitHub and Kaggle, providing a crosscutting aspect of our analysis.